CallumDennisIE/mobile-physio/README.md

 ### Colour Scheme

 The website uses mostly white and light grey colours, to create a clean and modern design.
-The blue colour (`#4EB7DA`) was taken from the blue tape used in the Hero Image, this creates a theme thorughout the project as reoccuring colours are used.
+The blue colour (`#4EB7DA`) was taken from the blue tape used in the [hero-image](#about-page), this creates a theme thorughout the project as reoccuring colours are used.

 <details>
 <summary>Click for Image: Colour Palette</summary>